bas080/lucene-query-string-builder/README.md

 ## Contributing

+I have not gotten the chance to use this lib in my own projects.
+Please share your thoughts, issues and improvements.

 - Make sure your dependencies are installed by running: `npm run-script setup`
 - Then start editing the index.js
 - You should add and/or edit the tests in test/index.js
 - Run your tests and see what happens

 When performing pull request make sure to not add the **dist** files.
 This is left